Mtwara–Mbamba Bay Road

-The Mtwara–Mbamba Bay Road, also A19 Road, connects the city of Mtwara on the Indian Ocean coast, to the town of Mbamba Bay on the eastern coast of Lake Malawi.
+The Mtwara–Mbamba Bay Road, also called the A19 Road, connects the city of Mtwara on the Indian Ocean coast, to the town of Mbamba Bay on the eastern coast of Lake Malawi.
 It is a busy and important transport corridor in the southern regions of Tanzania.
 It is also an integral part of the Mtwara Development Corridor that spans four Southern African countries; Malawi, Mozambique, Tanzania and Zambia.

 Location

 The road starts in downtown Mtwara at the junction with the Mtwara–Dar es Salaam Road (B2 Road).
 From there, it progresses in a southwesterly direction to the town of Masasi.
 At Masasi it continues in a westerly direction through Tunduru and Songea.
 At Songea, it turns southwesterly again, to end at Mbanda Bay.
 The total length of the road, from end to end is approximately 816 km.